 Data Colors expands downward to show its available customizations.

 Let’s make some changes.
 I can select the down arrow next to the color to make changes on each available data series.
-I’ll make Community well-being bright blue, Weather I’ll turn orange, and Cost of living will be green.
+I’ll make Cost of living yellow, Weather I’ll turn orange, and Community well-being will be green.
 The following screen shows me at the last step, changing Cost of living.